Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Taxonomy of Hand Gesture Recognition Methods

-\item \textbf{Camera Point of View}: Complementing the previous criteria on gesture content and input modalities, this dimension focuses on the spatial relationship between the camera and the performer~\cite{EgoGesture_DATASET}.
+Complementing the previous criteria on gesture content and input modalities, this dimension focuses on the spatial relationship between the camera and the performer~\citep{EgoGesture_DATASET}.
 The camera's perspective influences both the visual characteristics of the gesture and the recognition model design.
 Three primary viewpoints are considered (see Fig.~\ref{fig:perception_view}):

-\begin{itemize} \item \textbf{First-person view (egocentric)}: The camera is mounted on the performer, capturing the gestures from their own perspective. \item \textbf{Second-person view}: The camera acts as the direct recipient of the gestures, typically simulating the perspective of a human observer or interacting agent. \item \textbf{Third-person view}: The camera observes the gesture from an external position, detached from the performer. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{First-person view (egocentric)}: The camera is mounted on the performer, capturing the gestures from their own perspective. \item \textbf{Second-person view}: The camera acts as the direct recipient of the gestures, typically simulating the perspective of a human observer or interacting agent. \item \textbf{Third-person view}: The camera observes the gesture from an external position, detached from the performer. \end{itemize}